LONGWOOD UNIVERSITY BOARD OF VISITORS BYLAWS

 Section 1.
 The Board may require the President to prepare for its approval a long range master plan covering all operations of the University and taking into account current and future needs of the University.

 Section 2.
 Any site plan for the University must be approved by the Board; once approved, it remains the official site plan until modified by the Board.
-The President has authority, after securing approval of the Board and the Governor, to purchase or acquire any of the properties included in the plan for which there are available funds.

 Budget and Finance